Skip to main contentSkip to search

 Frequently asked questions

-Blue Cross or Sun Life individual health plans can cover the 3-month OHIP waiting period.
+Ontario removed the three-month OHIP waiting period in March 2020, so any gap is now only the time it takes for your application to be approved.
+Blue Cross or Sun Life individual health plans can bridge that gap.
 They cover some drug, dental, and paramedical costs but generally do not cover ABA therapy at meaningful levels.

 Sources